 When Mimecast’s Targeted Threat Protection inspects an email, threats identified as Malicious attachments, phishing sending domains, and Malicious URLs will result in action being taken on the email (depending on the transmission direction).
 This integration also allows Mimecast to send this telemetry to CrowdStrike’s Falcon platform to help identify the threat if it arrives on an endpoint from another attack vector.

 In addition to sending telemetry to CrowdStrike’s Falcon platform, Mimecast can receive telemetry from Falcon alerts and the IOC Management list.
-This telemetry can be used to block threats and remediate associated emails.
+This telemetry can be used to Block threats and remediate associated emails.

 CrowdStrike Falcon has the following benefits: